 According to Crooks, "Threading is extremely damaging to the hair follicle.
 It tears the follicle if hair is removed—that is why it is so painful."
 To make matters worse, there is a chance that the hair won't actually be removed at all but just broken off at the skin's surface.
 "Threading breaks the hair, which could cause it to grow in different directions," says Latiolais.
 That's why he says the hair will "grow back in faster because hair is broken instead of fully removed."

 If the hair is, in fact, fully removed, it could be permanent.
 But that's not necessarily a good thing when it comes to your brows.
 "I look to threading much like laser—only do it if you never want to see the hair again.
 I personally would never put thread to my brow," Crooks says.

-Laitolais, on the other hand, believes in tweezers, only.
+Laitolais, unlike Crooks, believes in tweezers, only.
 "Tweezing is more brow artistry," he says.
 "The difference is that waxing and threading, they come from behind.
 But would we ever allow a makeup artist come from behind to do your makeup?
 Tweezing helps with symmetry because it is face to face."
 He also notes that tweezing works in the direction of hair growth, making it a gentle on the skin.
 "Waxing causes breakdown of collagen, which causes saggy lids and crow’s feet," he says.

 So there you have it.
-According to these brow experts, stick to waxing since threading carries more risk (and potential pain).
-Or, do as Laitolais does and pick up a pair of tweezers.
+According to these brow experts, stick to waxing, or at least understand threading carries more risk.
+Alternatively, do as Laitolais does and pick up a pair of tweezers.